 Of all the fish swimming about the Mississippi National River and Recreation Area, few can compete with the common carp for controversy.
 Since its introduction into North American waters just over a century ago, the anglers and diners who had once celebrated its arrival with parades have come to generally revile it, no longer praising "the queen of rivers" so much as cursing "ol' puckerpuss" and "buglemouth."

-Though an exotic species, the carp has so successfully assimilated itself into the nation's waters that it is here for good, a native by sheer endurance.
-With a shrug of the shoulders and a resigned "like it or not, they're here, might as well make the most of them," many have recently begun to reappraise this "roughfish," as well as the many similar native species with which it is often confused.
-As European and Asian anglers have for centuries, an increasing number of North Americans are perfecting doughball recipes and relishing the challenge and, they insist, fun, of fishing for carp.
-Their commercial counterparts, meanwhile, continue to pull hundreds of tons of carp annually from area waters, bound for remarkably diverse uses.
-And both, to be certain, have some tasty recipes that they would like you try.
+The carp has so successfully assimilated itself into the nation's waters that it is likely here for good.
+As European and Asian anglers have for centuries, an increasing number of North Americans are perfecting doughball recipes and relishing the challenge and, they insist, fun, of fishing for these hard-fighting, powerful fish.
+Their commercial counterparts, meanwhile, continue to pull hundreds of tons of carp annually from area waters, including the Mississippi and St. Croix Rivers.

 The Common Carp's Introduction into North America

 Arriving in the United States during the mid-1800s, increasing waves of immigrants could scarcely believe that this vast new land had no carp - it had been a cultivated food source, garden element, and symbol of strength and courage in Asia for over 4,000 years, and similarly esteemed in Europe for nearly 2,000!